ninjoma/disclone-api/README.md

 dotnet run
 ```

+you must use the environment variables from the docker compose or the secret manager !important

 if you can't connect to the amazon rds database you must install the [postgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 and you must run this commands
 ```bash